membraneframework/membrane_demo/rtmp_to_hls/README.md

 ## Prerequisites

-In order to successfully build and install the plugin, you need to have ffmpeg 4.\* installed on your system.
+In order to successfully build and install the plugin, you need to have FFmpeg 4.\* installed on your system.
 Below there are some one-liner commands that will allow you to install that dependency on the desired OS.

 ### Ubuntu: